 Watching McG’s The Babysitter and Chris Peckover’s Better Watch Out recently made me reflect on how cinema plays with violence and what the viewer is left with to think about.

 Better Watch Out (Chris Peckover, 2016)

 It’s not the first time that reflections such as this come to my mind.
 On a previous, now dead version of this blog, I wrote about the link between real violence and money-bait one.
 I argued about violence as a spectacle in Spectre and as a menacing device in Universal Soldier: Day of Reckoning.
-Violence has become a de facto in most blockbusters, and the boundaries within which it is depicted keeps getting stretched back and forth.
+Violence has become a de facto in most blockbusters, and the boundaries within which it is depicted keep getting stretched back and forth.